 Having all their activity centralized enabled the architects to think and act holistically.
 Now when a project progresses, there is an internal architecture release.
 Furthermore, the release is connected to the strategy through architecture principles.
 As the practice matures, architecture deliverables are also increasingly more often tied to actual processes.

 Every new iteration of the architecture tends to spread across the technology, applications and strategy domains, as part of a conscious effort to create a cross-layer architecture.
 To aid the task of working on processes, the IT department also bought the BPA module, which proved very helpful in speeding up process modeling work.

 The EA initiative started small initially but thanks to their CIO’s sponsorship and support they gradually expanded their practice.
 As a result, the communication capabilities of the iServer platform became increasingly well-known – not just among architects and IT stakeholders, but the organization at large.
 As such, thanks to Canton of Jura’s culture of transparency, any employee asking for access to the content can be quickly accommodated via the Portal module.
 That way, content integrity is safeguarded at all times while different stakeholders are encouraged to participate and engage.

 As for upper management stakeholders, they are properly served with the help of BI Connect, an iServer integration module that allows architects to create insightful but concise dashboards to support decision making.
-Using the content created within iServer which is easily exported to Power BI, senior ministers have a better visibility on the EA activity. iServer has now become central in Jura’s effort to maintain and manage the state’s current and future IT strategy.
+Using the content created within iServer which is easily exported to Power BI, senior ministers have better visibility on EA activity. iServer has now become central in Jura’s effort to maintain and manage the state’s current and future IT strategy.